General questions

 - To what extent can the NGFS scenarios be used by various non-financial sector companies to conduct their own scenario analysis?

-In terms of transition risks, all sectors can use the scenarios to analyse to which extent their own current energy consumption and inputs (both energy and land-use products) might require transformation in different climate scenarios, and how existing decarbonisation/net-zero plans they might have align with different targets.
-The Integrated Assessment Models used for the NGFS scenarios provide a number of results for industry sub-sectors like cement, steel and chemicals.
+In terms of transition risks, all sectors can use the scenarios for analyzing to which extent their own current energy consumption and inputs (both energy and land-use products) might require transformation, and how existing decarbonization or net-zero plans might have to be updated to align with NGFS climate scenarios.
+The Integrated Assessment Models (IAMs) used for the NGFS scenarios provide a number of results for industry sub-sectors like cement, steel and chemicals.
+On the side of climate risk, the NGFS physical risk models allow, in this vintage, to obtain a long-term estimate of acute and chronic physical risk losses at country level different types of hazard or driver.
+These projections can be used by the financial sector in a number of ways, starting from assessing the risk of their portfolios and counterparts vis-a-vis specific natural disasters.

 Transition scenarios / IAMs